STUDYANDEXAM

 Key points:

-- Acid hematin is a brown-colored compound (responsible for color change in acid hemoglobin estimation).
+1. Acid hematin is a brown-colored compound that is responsible for the color change seen in acid hemoglobin estimation.

-- This reaction is the basis of Sahli’s method for estimation of hemoglobin (a simple colorimetric method used in basic labs).
+2. This reaction forms the basis of Sahli’s method for estimation of hemoglobin, which is a simple colorimetric method used in basic laboratories.

-- Acid hematin formation is an irreversible denaturation process under strong acidic conditions (protein structure is destroyed).
+3. Acid hematin formation is an irreversible denaturation process under strong acidic conditions in which the protein structure is destroyed.

-- Hematin formed is also referred to as acid hematin chloride complex in older literature (represents Hb + acid combination product).
+4. Hematin formed is also referred to as the acid hematin chloride complex in older literature because it represents the Hb + acid combination product.

 2. Action of Alkalies